terencetachionaNMB/MBC/replit.md

 **Framework:** Streamlit (Python web framework)
 - Multi-page application structure with main entry point (`app.py`) and dedicated dashboard pages in `pages/` directory
-- Page-based navigation with 6 separate dashboard modules
+- Page-based navigation with 13 total dashboard modules (7 operational + 1 login + 6 templates)
 - Responsive layout optimized for executive presentations and wide-screen displays
 - Custom CSS styling for professional branding (navy blue #003366 and gold #FFD700 theme)
 - Cached data loading using `@st.cache_resource` decorator for performance optimization
+- Professional banners with gradients and icons on all pages

 **Visualization Library:** Plotly
 - Interactive charts and graphs for all visualizations